rdococ/tinytalk/readme.md

 # Colang 0.2.1

-Colang is a minimalistic, purely object-oriented toy programming language with Smalltalk-like syntax, immutable variables by default and a codata-inspired approach to objects.
+Colang is a minimalistic, purely object-oriented toy programming language with Smalltalk-inspired syntax.

+## Semantics

+* An object is a set of methods.
+* You can send a message to an object, which runs the matching method.
+* Objects can take on the methods of other objects.
+* You can define variables to hold intermediary values.
+* A method body is a list of expressions that returns the last expression's value.

 ## Syntax